rampal-punia/data-science-toolkit/quick_overviews/2_maths_for_ds.md

+# Mathematics related to Data Science

+## Probability & Statistics

-Here is a list of 51 important keywords related to probability and statistics, along with their brief definitions:
+Here is a list of important keywords related to probability and statistics, along with their brief definitions:

 1. **Probability**: The measure of the likelihood that an event will occur, ranging from 0 to 1.